 There is a coffee shop on site where visitors can enjoy afternoon teas, light lunches and refreshments.
 Visitors can also have a look around the great hall and the surrounding gardens free of charge.
-Donations towards the buildings upkeep and proposed restoration are welcome.
+Donations towards the buildings upkeep are welcome.
 For further information regarding Cowane's Hospital or to make a donation please visit www.cowanes.org.uk

 The building can be hired for paranormal investigations, please contact email@example.com for further details.

 A restoration project is currently underway and the hospital will be closed from the spring of 2019 to autumn 2019.